When the Stars Came Out for Solidarność

 Rebel by choice

 The story begins with Jerzy Kośnik.
 Kośnik is a Polish photographer specialising in portraits and backstage photography on photo sets.
 Under the communist regime, he was one of the few artists who allowed to go abroad, thanks to his co-operation with the periodical Film.
 His stay in Cannes was part of one of these professional trips.
 However, the 1981 journey was different from his usual ones.
-As the artist recollected:
+As the artist recalled:

 When I was to leave Poland in May 1981 and go to Cannes, it was the the first time I was feeling remorseful about going abroad.
 A lot of things were happening in Poland.
-The Carnival of Solidarność [editor’s note: the period between August 1980 and December 1981, marked by relative civic freedom, less limitations of freedom of speech, and less severe censorship from the ruling communist regime] had been going on for several months at that point.
+The Carnival of Solidarność [the period between August 1980 and December 1981, marked by relative civic freedom, less limitations of freedom of speech, and less severe censorship from the ruling communist regime] had been going on for several months at that point.
 To feel better, I grabbed some Solidarność pins and took them with me.

 Kośnik wasn’t thinking of a huge campaign, shattering the world or evoking a scandal.
 It was out of sentiment that he decided to hide a few pins in his pockets – symbols of the organisation he supported and believed in.
-It wouldn't be long though before Kośnik’s political engagement would result in him losing his position as a correspondent for the magazine, and provoke several rather unpleasant meetings with representatives from the ruling regime.
+It wouldn't be long, though, before Kośnik’s political engagement would result in him losing his position as a correspondent for the magazine, and provoke several rather unpleasant meetings with representatives from the ruling regime.
 It was all because Kośnik – with help from some of the biggest contemporary stars – had made the world turn its eyes towards the problems of a remote country in Central Europe.

 Enter Jack Nicholson

 Jack Nicholson was the first to wear the pin on the lapel of his jacket.
 Kośnik wanted to take some photographs at a press conference Nicholson was taking part in.
-One of the journalists present asked an utterly absurd question: ‘Did you enjoy acting in that erotic scene with Jessica Lange more than with other actresses, or was it the other way round?’.
+One of the journalists present asked an utterly absurd question: ‘Did you enjoy acting in that erotic scene with Jessica Lange more than with other actresses, or was it the other way round?’
 As Kośnik recollects:

 It was so idiotic that I got up my courage and decided to ask if Nicholson liked Solidarność.
 The actor asked me to repeat the question, and then sonorously answered: 'Yes, I do.'

-After the conference Kośnik approached Nicholson, told him a few words about the political situation in Poland and gave him the pin.
+After the conference, Kośnik approached Nicholson, told him a few words about the political situation in Poland and gave him the pin.
 Nicholson immediately stuck it in the lapel of his white jacket and wore it till the end of the festival.
 Having returned to Poland, Kośnik showed the material to the editors of Film.

 Proud of myself, I showed the photograph to the editor-in-chief, but he became furious and told me the picture wasn’t fit for print.

-Several days later, Zygmunt Kałużyński from Polityka magazine contacted Kośnik.
+Several days later, Zygmunt Kałużyński from Polityka (Politics) magazine contacted Kośnik.
 The photograph was soon published on its cover, and the photographer was fired from his job in Film.

 I returned to the idea in May 1989, before the elections in Poland.
 I was at the Cannes festival privately at the time.
 I’d asked five actresses to participate in a photoshoot.
 Four of them agreed – Grace Jones, Nastassja Kinski, Jane Fonda and Carole Bouquet.